farm/corda-docs/content/en/docs/apps/payments/payments-core-cordapp.md

 Unmarshalling (XML -> ISO POJO)

 1. The raw XML is converted into a POJO using JAXB, this includes a syntactic validation of the XML using xsd schemes distributed by the ISO 20022 Registration Authority (RA)
-2. The POJO representing the ISO message under goes syntactic, semantic and scope validations.
+2. The POJO representing the ISO message under goes syntactic, semantic, and scope validations.

 Marshalling (ISO POJO -> XML)